LorincNagy/plant-shop/README.md

 CREATE DATABASE your_database_name;

-2. Set Environment Variables at main or in the docker-compose.yml (edit configuration) depends on how to use:
+"2.
+Define Environment Variables in the main application or within the docker-compose.yml file (depending on your configuration preference):

-Configure the following environment variables with the connection details for your project.
-The application will use these details to connect to the PostgreSQL database.
+Set the following environment variables to configure the connection details required for your project.
+These details will be used by the application to establish a connection with the PostgreSQL database."

    - `SPRING_DATASOURCE_URL`: The URL of your PostgreSQL database, e.g., `jdbc:postgresql://${DB_HOST}:${DB_PORT}/your_database_name`
    - `DB_USERNAME`: Your PostgreSQL database username, e.g., ``